1. DR. QIN (TIM) SHENG

 UNILEVER HR USE OF AI

-Unilever sells a multitude of products worldwide.
-Likewise Unilever hires many employees worldwide.
+Unilever hires many people and sells a multitude of products worldwide.
 It has massive duties in dealing with employee recruitment, interviewing, employee selection, and managing employees, Thus the Unilever HR departments have huge efforts in dealing with this very important area of Unilever.
 See the following link to understand how Unilever is creatively and efficiently addressing this HR issue using AI (machine learning and neural networks): https://www.businessinsider.com/unilever-artificial-intelligence-hiring-process-2017-6

 Check out this link to a good WSJ article about how savvy lenders are using AI to better analyze potential borrowers.
 Lenders, with the help of AI, are completing a more thorough risk management analysis of potential loans and as a result are making more risk-appropriate loans to more borrowers who meet the acceptability standards: https://www.wsj.com/articles/ai-helps-auto-loan-company-handle-industrys-trickiest-turn-11546516801

 OPAQUE BLACK BOX

 In XDNET's article "Inside the Black Box: Understanding AI Decision Making" Charles McLellan states:" AI algorithms are increasingly influential in peoples' lives, but their inner workings are often opaque."
 This article discusses what is being done about that problem.
 We need to be able to peek under the hood and understand why AI makes decisions.
-Of course, not everyone agrees with that sort of visaiblity because humans may not be able to understand and explain.
+Of course, not everyone agrees with that sort of visablity because humans may not be able to understand and explain.

 FUTURE OF AI, ANI, ACI, AND ASI (SEE LINK AND TEXT BELOW)

 Here is a very good article that addresses the possible future of AI, ANI, AGI, and ASI in as early as 2029:

 Title: "The Risks of Advanced AI Are Real.
 We Need to Act Before It's Too Late, Warn Experts"